 October 1 2021 Update: Steve has now done further modifications to the Beat SE external power supply with internal wire upgrades with wiring from Nordost as well as adding an external grounding connection that enables me to ground the Beat SE power supply to my CAD GCR reference ground box.

-This Valhalla 2 power cord is used on the outboard power supply for The Beat SE turntable.
-This is plugged into the Nordost QB4 power strip.
-The QB4 is powered by a Nordost Valhalla 2 power cord which is plugged into the Shunyata Everest 8000 power conditioner.
+This Odin 2 power cord is used on the outboard power supply for The Beat SE turntable.
+This is plugged into the Shunyata Everest 8000 power conditioner.

 I had my previous Schroeder LT tonearm with wood arm tube modified to the even better LT tonearm with Magnesium arm tube.
 It has the Lyra Olympus SL cartridge mounted on it and it is truly amazing to hear this combination.
 This arm has replaced the Reed 2A tonearm on my "Beat" turntable.
 The Olympus SL has never sounded anything like this.